-The long-term bond liabilities listed above were issued to finance acquisition and construction of capital facilities.
-Bond principal payments are made by the Debt Service Fund.
-Financed Purchases are paid by the General Fund.
+The long-term liabilities listed above, with the exception of compensated absences, were issued to finance acquisition and construction or improvements of capital facilities or to refinance (refund) previous bond issues.
+Compensated absences and the lease liability are typically liquidated through the General Fund.